Blackberry Lemon Bread

 Notes and tips for this recipe

 This recipe follows a common pattern for cakes.
-Cream the sugar and butter.
+Cream the sugar and butter until light and fluffy.
 Add the eggs, one at a time.
 Then alternate additions of the dry ingredients with the liquid.

 Dusting the berries with flour helps prevent them all from sinking to the bottom of the cake.
 If some of your blackberries are very large, you should cut them in half or even quarters.